robyndahl/GEOL316/CommunityPaleoecology.md

 plot(taxa.dist.ediacaran.agnes)
 ````

-12. According to the R-mode cluster diagram, which two taxa are you more likely to find in the same collection:
+13. According to the R-mode cluster diagram, which two taxa are you more likely to find in the same collection:
   + *Aulozoon* and Sprigginamorphs
   + *Helminthoidichnites* and *Wigwamiella*
-13. Explain your reasoning for your answer to question 12.
+14. Explain your reasoning for your answer to question 13.
+15. Is it clear that there are two regional assemblages represented in this analysis?

 Let's check by examining the distance matrix.
 Generate it using the following script: